 It has been however been established by the courts that mere a defect in the charge is no ground for setting aside a conviction.
 It is also established that while framing of charge in CRPC the judge has to only take a prima facie view whether the charges are made out against the accused or not on the mere reading of the allegations.

 The judge has to confine to documents referred to under Section 173, i.e. the documents filed along with the charge sheet.
+The services of an expert criminal lawyer is required for all such services.

 For expert legal advice on criminal matters by our expert criminal lawyer for online legal advice, please the facts in brief on mail along with supportive documents, FIR.